qdm12/ddns-updater/docs/aliyun.md

 ### Optional parameters

 - `"ip_version"` can be `ipv4` (A records) or `ipv6` (AAAA records), defaults to `ipv4 or ipv6`
+- `"region"` is your region, which defaults to `cn-hangzhou` if not set.

 ## Domain setup